Standard Conjectures and Height Pairings: Introduction

 \subsubsection{Local cycles}

-In the local setting, we will consider a morphism $f: X\lra S$ where $S=\Spec R$ with $R$ a complete discrete valuation ring, such that $X$ is regular with an ample line bundle $L$, and that $f$ is projective and flat.
-Then we have algebraic cohomology cycles $A^*(X_s), A_*(X_s)$ over special fiber $i: X_s\lra X$.
+As a local setting, we will consider a flat and projective morphism $f: X\lra S$ where $S=\Spec R$ with $R$ a complete discrete valuation ring and $X$ is regular with an ample line bundle $L$.
+Then there are groups of algebraic cohomology cycles $A^*(X_s), A_*(X_s)$ over the special fiber $i: X_s\lra X$.
 These groups have an action by the Lefschetz operator $\sL$ defined by the first Chern class of $L$.
 There is also a map connecting them: